This page provides links to the methodologies used to prepare BEA's National, Industry, Regional, and International accounts data.

 This paper introduces new users to the basics of the U.S. national income and product accounts (NIPAs).
 It discusses the economic concepts that underlie the NIPAs, and it describes the seven NIPA summary accounts.
 The Primer also provides a brief overview of the derivation of the NIPA measures and a list of references for further information.

-The Bureau of Economic Analysis (BEA) has recently improved its estimates of current-dollar gross domestic product (GDP), current-dollar gross domestic income (GDI), and real GDP as part of the 2023 comprehensive update of the national income and product accounts (NIPAs).
+The U.S. Bureau of Economic Analysis (BEA) recently improved its estimates of current-dollar gross domestic product (GDP), current-dollar gross domestic income (GDI), and real GDP as part of the 2024 annual update of the National Economic Accounts (NEA), which includes the National Income and Product Accounts (NIPAs) and the Industry Economic Accounts.
 The sources of data and the methodologies that are now used to prepare the NIPA estimates are summarized in this report.

 This article analyzes the source data used to prepare the GDP estimates and the GDI estimates according to a set of criteria that reflects the quality, the availability, and the use of the data.
 This analysis allows for a better understanding of the differences between the source data that underlie the GDP estimates and those that underlie the GDI estimates and illustrates how the incorporation of the increasingly detailed and comprehensive source data leads to revisions to the GDP estimates and to the GDI estimates.